CodeEzard/CodeEzard/README.md

 - 👋 Hi, I’m @CodeEzard
 - 👀 I’m interested in Emerging technologies
-- 🌱 I’m currently learning C language & basics of linux
+- 🌱 I’m currently learning Backend Development with Golang & Generative AI

 <!---
 CodeEzard/CodeEzard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.